YARP

 documented by the C++ class DragonflyDeviceDriver

-Wrapped for the network by <grabber>
+Wrapped for the network by <frameGrabber_nws_yarp>

 Device <fakeFrameGrabber>